NSHipster/articles/2012-11-12-valuetransformer.md

 ---

 Of all the Foundation classes,
-`NSValueTransformer` is perhaps the one that fared the worst in the shift from macOS to iOS.
+`ValueTransformer` is perhaps the one that fared the worst in the shift from macOS to iOS.

 Why?
 Here are two reasons:

 First,
-`NSValueTransformer` was used primarily in AppKit with Cocoa bindings.
+`ValueTransformer` was used primarily in AppKit with Cocoa bindings.
 There, they could automatically transform values from one property to another, like for negating a boolean or checking whether a value was `nil`, without the need of intermediary glue code.